HOUSTON -- James Harden scored 32 points, Clint Capela added a career-high 31 and the Houston Rockets beat the Denver Nuggets 125-113 on Monday night.

 P.J.
 Tucker set a career high with seven 3-pointers and scored a season-high 21 points to help Houston win for the 12th time in 14 games.
-Capela had 19 points by halftime as Harden fed him again and again.
+Capela had 19 points by halftime as Harden fed him again and again when Denver double teamed him behind the 3-point line.

 Houston was up by 11 after two free throws by Torrey Craig with about 5 1/2 minutes left before Tucker and Harden made 3-pointers on consecutive possessions to make it 117-100 about a minute later.